jdigger/gradle_git_plugin/README.md

 ### track-integration
 Change the local branch to track the integration branch.

+### remove-private
+Remove the remote private development branch for the current issue.

+### remove-work
+Remove the remote shared development branch for the current issue.

+### remove-review
+Remove the remote code-review branch for the current issue.

 ### refresh-remote-branches
 Removes references to remote branches that no longer exist.